 ‘Inside the Vatican’ premieres Tuesday, April 28 on PBS Next week, PBS releases a new documentary of the Vatican offering tantalizing peeks into spaces no tourist can access and revealing the everyday work life for some of the 2,600 people working in the independent city-state.
 Filmed during Pope Francis’s fifth year, “Inside the Vatican” is loosely structured around the church calendar and important events: Easter, a papal visit to Ireland, installing new cardinals, preparing for Christmas.
 It feels a bit like three documentaries: one of workers and who make the Vatican run, one of the clerical leadership, and a closing—and hopeful— section on the sex scandals inside the church.
 It’s an espresso-tinged steep in Italian culture (The sculptures!
 The paintings! … Read More

-New, borrowed and blue, we need.
-The something old?
-Got that covered.
+An older newlywed shares what it’s like to walk down the aisle when you’re in your 50s, 60s or beyond.
 Saying “I do” is gutsy at any age, but when that age also qualifies you for an AARP card, it’s downright heroic.
 Senior newlyweds understand what those vows really mean, having lived through the better and worse bits a time or two already.
 When a 25-year-old promises to hang in there in sickness and in health, he’s probably imagining heading to Costco for Nyquil when his partner gets a cold.
 But when a 55-year-old speaks those same words, he knows whereof he speaks.
-He’s hauled kiddos to the ER in the middle of the night, done laundry for 24 hours straight while the entire household had stomach flu, … Read More
+He’s hauled kiddos to the ER in the middle of the night, done laundry for 24 hours … Read More

 The end of the year is here, and with it comes Star Tribune’s list of most read Opinions.
 19 for ’19: The most-read opinions 4.
 “We are asking the wrong questions about domestic violence,” by Pamela Hill Nettleton, Ph.D., who studies gender in media and teaches media studies and communication at the University of St. Thomas.
 When it comes to domestic violence, we ask the wrong question: “Why does she stay?”
 We ought to ask: “Why does he hit?”
 You can read the full article via the Star Tribune, and the article is also available here on this site.